 Many people are confused by the large number of different bible translations available.
 This has come about because the Bible was written in three original languages Hebrew (most of the Old Testament) Aramaic (some of the OT) and Greek (the New Testament).
 There are different types of bibles depending on how they choose to do the translation process:

 The most common Translation used by Pastors and folks is the New International Version (NIV) and recommend giving to people when they are converted.
 As it is considered a dynamic translation but seeks to balance between word-for-word (Literal Translations) and thought–for thought translations styles (Dynamic Translations).
 New International Version (NIV) finds a balance from literal and dynamic as it is easy to read but is still very accurate.
 Recommend buying a New International Version (NIV) here online at Christian Book.
 Com.
-If you are new to the Bible would recommend a New International Devotional Bible here which has comments along with the scriptures to help you think about what your read.
+If you are new to the Bible would recommend suggested New International Devotional Bibles at a reasonable price here which has comments along with the scriptures to help you think about what your read.

 These translate the bible with word by word and are very accurate.
 While they are very faithful to the original text they can be somewhat clumsy when put into English.
 Literal translations include the King James version, The New King James Version, the Revised Standard Version, and the New American Standard Bible.

 Are translated phrase by phrase or concept by concept.
 They are still quite accurate but not as literally accurate as those above.
 They are much easier to read and understand.
 They include the New International Bible, the New English Translation, The Contemporary English Version and many others.